-This is one of the biggest considerations.
+For backup duties, this is one of the biggest considerations.
 If you want a portable backup, go for the largest drive available that you can afford, preferably twice the size of the drive you're backing up.
-Backup software adds versions of new and altered files incrementally to your backup set, making it grow over time.
+An incremental backup (the most common kind) adds versions of new and altered files incrementally to your backup set, making it grow over time.
 Don't let your drive fill up completely or it won't work efficiently – allow for at least 20% of unused space.

 Connection types and speeds both need to be matched by your computer for the highest throughput.
-The popular connector speeds are rated as follows, but note that this is the theoretical maximum speed of the connection standard and real-world transfer throughput speeds will be less (and possibly a lot less), depending on the type and quality of storage device:
+The popular connector speeds are rated as follows, but note that this is the theoretical maximum speed of the connection standard.
+Real-world transfer throughput speeds will be less (and possibly a lot less), depending on the type and quality of storage device:

 - USB 2.0: 480Mbps (megabits per second), which is nominally 60MBps (megabytes per second).
 Usually uses a USB-A shape connector.